If you are just beginning your funding search, here are some answers to some basic questions:

 The UA is a large and decentralized institution, so finding information can be tricky.
 People in your department are usually the best resource for information about funding, especially internal funding.
 Be sure to talk to your graduate coordinator and your advisor about funding.

-Working for the UA as a Graduate Assistant or as an employee is often the best way to fund a graduate education.
+Working for the UA as a Graduate Assistant or as an employee is often a good way to fund a graduate education.
 Talk to your department and to other departments about Graduate Assistant positions, remember that non-academic units also have GA positions.
 Find more information on working at the UA through Human Resources.

 Be sure to be in contact with the Office of Scholarships and Financial Aid for cost planning, information on loans, and more.